Nygosaki/TwitchBottingTools/README.md

 2. Press the Play button

 # Before you use the botting tools, read this.
-Before you start using the viewer and folower botting tools, you first need to generate bot accounts via the `Twitch Generate Accounts` tool and verify those accounts via the `Twitch Check Accounts` too.
+Before you start using the viewer and folower botting tools, you first need to generate bot accounts via the `Twitch Generate Accounts` tool and verify those accounts via the `Twitch Check Accounts` tool.
+You have to let these tools finish completely even if they seem like they are strugling.
 If you do not do this ***THE OTHER TOOLS WILL NOT WORK.***